jvanname/Laver-tables/README.md

 We make no promise to make the code optimally efficient nor do we promise that the code is not full of bugs and errors.

-Please report any bugs, inefficiencies, or errors to circcash9192020@protonmail.com.
+You may report any bugs, inefficiencies, or errors to circcash9192020@protonmail.com.